 Understanding your own comfort levels around risk and investing, and following your gut, is critical.
 As with all investments, you can have high gains, but also risk losing some or all of the initial investment.

-A BECU financial advisor can help explain the risks and rewards, and advise what percentage of your portfolio should be placed in each bucket.
+A financial advisor with BECU Investment Services can help explain the risks and rewards, and advise what percentage of your portfolio should be placed in each bucket.
 But at the end of the day, you'll make the call when it comes to forming an investment strategy.
 With the right strategy, right investments, and the right financial advisor, you will make the leap from financially surviving to thriving.

 *Securities and Advisory services offered through LPL Financial , a Registered Investment Advisor.
 Member FINRA/SIPC.
 Insurance products offered through LPL Financial or its licensed affiliates.
 BECU, BECU Investment Services and LPL are separate entities.
 Investments are: